WiscCsAirg/WiscCsAirg/index.md

 Mission
 -------

-The mission of AIRG is to provide a forum to
+The mission of AIRG is to provide an open forum to

 * Learn about AI and ML
 * Improve ability to read and understand academic literature
 * Practice critical analysis and discussion of research

-We strive to accommodate differing levels of education and experience and to provide a welcoming, accessible, open, and safe environment for all participants.
+We strive to accommodate differing levels of education and experience and to provide a welcoming, accessible, and safe environment for all participants.

 All UW students and interested members of the public are welcome to participate in AIRG.